 The unit is continuously in the Receive mode when the unit is turned ON and not transmitting.
-When a signal is received on the current channel, "RX" icon will be displayed on the LCD screen and the receiver LED will light up.
+When a signal is received on the current channel, "RX" icon will be displayed on the LCD screen.

-- a.
-Press and hold the PTT (push to talk) button to transmit your voice.
-"TX" icon will be displayed on the LCD Screen. - b.
-Hold the unit in a vertical position with the MIC (Microphone) 5 cm away from the mouth.
-While holding the PTT button, speak into the MIC (microphone) in a normal tone of voice. - c.
+a.
+Press and hold the PTT (Push to Talk) button to transmit your voice.
+The transmit signal icon "TX" will display on the LCD screen.

+- b.
+Hold the unit in a vertical position with the Mic (Microphone) 5 cm away from the mouth.
+While holding the PTT button, speak into the microphone in a normal tone of voice. - c.
 Release the PTT button when you have finished transmitting.